First United Bank & Trust Sells 323 Shares of Merck & Co., Inc. (NYSE:MRK)

-First United Bank & Trust cut its position in shares of Merck & Co., Inc. (NYSE:MRK – Get Rating) by 6.0% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+First United Bank & Trust reduced its position in shares of Merck & Co., Inc. (NYSE:MRK – Get Rating) by 6.0% in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 5,060 shares of the company’s stock after selling 323 shares during the period.
-First United Bank & Trust’s holdings in Merck & Co., Inc. were worth $561,000 at the end of the most recent quarter.
+First United Bank & Trust’s holdings in Merck & Co., Inc. were worth $561,000 as of its most recent SEC filing.

-The company also recently announced a quarterly dividend, which will be paid on Monday, April 10th.
-Investors of record on Wednesday, March 15th will be issued a dividend of $0.73 per share.
-This represents a $2.92 dividend on an annualized basis and a dividend yield of 2.73%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, April 10th.
+Shareholders of record on Wednesday, March 15th will be paid a dividend of $0.73 per share.
 The ex-dividend date is Tuesday, March 14th.
-Merck & Co., Inc.’s dividend payout ratio (DPR) is 51.14%.
+This represents a $2.92 annualized dividend and a yield of 2.73%.
+Merck & Co., Inc.’s dividend payout ratio is 51.14%.

 Merck & Co, Inc is a health care company, which engages in the provision of health solutions through its prescription medicines, vaccines, biologic therapies, animal health, and consumer care products.
 It operates through the following segments: Pharmaceutical, Animal Health, and Other.
 The Pharmaceutical segment includes human health pharmaceutical and vaccine products.